lock3/wg21/p2258/paper.md

 ## P2237 {#eval.p2237}

 Parsing for P2237's splice notation is interesting but not overly complex in non-dependent cases.
-Because the operand is a constant expression, we can determine the grammatical category of the splice as we parse it.
+Because the operand is a constant expression, the compiler can determine the grammatical category of the splice as we parse it.

 ```cpp